Honor-and-Valor/Guild-Code/README.md

 * speaking with a Spirit Healer;
 * accepting a resurrection from another player; or,
 * reincarnating with a Soulstone or Shaman Reincarnation.

-You may elect to:
-* delete your character while it is in the guild to keep with community custom;
-* keep your character as a ghost and continue to interact in guild chat; or,
-* leave the guild.

 Commanders are directed to immediately dismiss any character that is found in violation of this provision.

 ### §102.
 Add-on requirement
 You must run the Hardcore add-on available from either [classichc.net](https://classichc.net/addon/) or [CurseForge](https://www.curseforge.com/wow/addons/hardcore) if your character is not immortal.

-This provision only applies when Honor and Valor is:
-* hosting members performing the Classic WoW Hardcore community challenge; and,
-* is not itself on a Blizzard Hardcore realm.

 Commanders are directed to immediately dismiss any character that is found in violation of this provision.